OpenTechStrategies/hypha-wiki/Roadmap.md

 **_Approx. next 3 months_**

 ### Dev goals
-Items from the current milestone ([2019-Q2](https://github.com/OpenTechFund/opentech.fund/milestone/1)) not included above or from the approaching milestone ([2019-Q3](https://github.com/OpenTechFund/opentech.fund/milestone/2)).
+Items from the current milestone ([2019-Q3](https://github.com/OpenTechFund/opentech.fund/milestone/2)) not included above or from the approaching milestone ([2019-Q4](https://github.com/OpenTechFund/opentech.fund/milestone/3)).

 [todo, need to move items from above down here as is right and go through later milestone and creating high-level summaries]

-* Complete mini-sprint, complete discovery, be fully into summer sprints
 * Introduce and test post approval features such as PAF, invoice, monthly report, creation/management
 * Review and refine as needed the current responsible data policy
 * Conduct a responsible data audit